thorgate/tg-resources/README.md

 [![Downloads][download-badge]][npm-url]

 > Abstractions on-top of `superagent` (or other Ajax libaries) for communication with REST.
-> Targeted mostly against `DRF` running on `Django` so some logic might not be applicable for
+> Targeted mostly against `Django Rest Framework (DRF)` running on `Django` so some logic might not be applicable for
 > other frameworks.

 ## Install